 - Students are required to submit proof of immunizations for Varicella, Rubella and Rubeola, a one-step tuberculosis (TB)/purified protein derivative (PPD) test, and a Hepatitis-B or signed refusal/declination statement before the Program begins in the Fall.
 The applicant will pick up the Verification of Immunization and Health Status for Clinical Placement Form from the School of Clinical Sciences, have it completed, and returned to the Program Director upon request.
 Proof does not need to be submitted at the time of application.

-- Students admitted to the Respiratory Therapy Program must submit to a criminal background check (CBC).
+- Students admitted to the Respiratory Therapy Program must submit to a criminal background check (CBC) and drug screening/urinalysis testing.
 This policy is based on a standard of The Joint Commission (TJC), which requires health care organizations/institutions to verify criminal background information on students who provide care, treatment, and services to patients/clients during clinical activities.
-The cost of the CBC is a student responsibility and is non-waivered and non-refundable.
-The CBC will be performed only by an external vendor designated by Northern Michigan University and/or the clinical affiliate.
-Student eligibility for clinical activities is determined by the clinical affiliated based on the CBC.
+The cost of the CBC and urinalysis test are a student responsibility and is non-waivered and non-refundable.
+The CBC and drug screening will be performed only by an external vendor designated by Northern Michigan University and/or the clinical affiliate.
+Student eligibility for clinical activities is determined by the clinical affiliated based on the CBC and urinalysis testing.
 Inability to participate in clinical activities prohibits successful completion of clinical courses and therefore prohibits program progression, since the classroom and clinical courses must be successfully completed in the same semesters.

 Equal Opportunity Policy